jobschepens/EW-M7E4/detailedschedule.md

 - Introduction
 - Read:
-	- Poldrack - Chapter 1 and 2
+	- Russel Poldrack - Chapter 1 and 2
 - Do:
 	- 1 Introduction to R
 	- 2 Introduction to the Tidyverse